 Then there’s the breeding element: you need to plan if you want puppies from your dogs, so an unexpected litter is not a good thing.
 Also, you then have to get rid of the puppies, and this can mean sending them to shelters.
 It’s a sad fact that many thousands of dogs end up being put to sleep as homes cannot be found for them, so you don’t want to be adding to that number.

-As we have mentioned, a castrated dog will be a better behaved dog, but there is more to this than meets the eye.
+As we have mentioned, a castrated dog will be a better-behaved dog, which means that it will stay calmer when on a dog lead or when out meeting other dogs such as German Shepherd, but there is more to this than meets the eye.
 A dog that is not castrated will, quite naturally, be on the hunt for a mate.
 Dogs are resourceful and will try and get out of your garden if they can, perhaps by digging holes or burrowing under fences, or even jumping a wall.
 This is not only a problem if he does find a bitch to mate with, but also if the dog ends up n unfamiliar territory, gets scared, and perhaps runs into traffic.

 The above, coupled with the reduction in possible aggression and stopping the dog from marking, are good reasons to follow the instructions and have your dog neutered, but what about those horror stories you read that tell you why you should not neuter your dog?
 Most are myths, so let’s get them out of the way!